witzsha/witzsha/README.md

 <p align="center">
   Public chat off, if you want to interact please do that in whispers.
 If im afk i probably have my whispers disabled, so if you want to reach out to me please sign my ata.<br>
   If theres "no response" in my name - I wont respond.
 It's not personal.
 Im just tired, busy or not in the mood to talk.
 This does not apply to my close friends.<br>
-  Feel free to c+h.
-As long as you're not covering me I dont have a problem with that.
+  Feel free to c+h, i love sitting with people :).
+If you want to sit with me as your favourite ship while afk/ot just whisper and ask!!
+I'll be more than happy to do so.
 </p>